Motorcyclist dies in crash with car

 These are external links and will open in a new window

-A motorcyclist has died after a crash with a car in Conwy county.
+A motorcyclist has died after a crash with a car in Anglesey.

-Emergency services were called to the A470 between Dolwyddelan and Blaenau Ffestiniog at about 13:50 BST.
+A North Wales Police spokesman said officers were called to the accident on Trearddur Road, Trearddur Bay, at about 11:30 BST on Wednesday.

-The A470 was closed for much of the afternoon while police cleared the road following the death of the man who was riding the motorcycle.
+The emergency services, including an air ambulance, attended but the man riding the motorbike was pronounced dead at the scene.